top of page

 • Any personal medications

-Learn to Treat Minor Cuts and Scrapes
+Treat Minor Cuts and Scrapes

-Be Ready for Insect Bites and Stings
+Be Prepared for Insect Bites and Stings

-Know How to Deal with Heat and Cold Emergencies
+Respond to Heat and Cold Emergencies

 Watch Out for Poison Ivy, Oak, and Sumac

-Know When to Seek Help
+Know When to Seek Professional Help

 Take a First Aid Class Before You Go